Loading...

 Portion Control

-Start by reducing the serving size of the masala oats pav bhaji to lessen the impact on your glucose levels.
+Start by reducing the portion size of the masala oats pav bhaji.
+Smaller portions will lead to a more gradual release of glucose into your bloodstream.

-Add a source of protein such as grilled chicken, tofu, or a handful of nuts to your meal.
-Protein can help slow down glucose absorption.
+Include a source of protein, such as grilled chicken, tofu, or paneer, to your meal.
+Protein slows down carbohydrate absorption, helping to stabilize blood sugar levels.

-Consider having a small snack rich in fiber and protein, such as a handful of almonds or a plain Greek yogurt, about 30 minutes before your meal.
+Consider having a small snack such as a handful of almonds or a boiled egg 30 minutes before your meal to prevent overeating and stabilize blood sugar.

 healthspan-mbl